Idov31/Nidhogg/README.md

 ## PatchGuard triggering features

+> [!CAUTION]
-These are the features known to trigger [PatchGuard](https://en.wikipedia.org/wiki/Kernel_Patch_Protection), you can still use them at your own risk.
+> The following features are known to trigger [PatchGuard](https://en.wikipedia.org/wiki/Kernel_Patch_Protection), you can still use them at your own risk.

 - Process hiding
 - File protecting